sirmisscriesalot/Differentiable-Spatial-Planning-using-Transformers/README.md

 https://user-images.githubusercontent.com/19360845/152526089-8388faf2-0b08-4569-bdc6-1670d80d1b78.mp4

-Using Habitat Sim to generate dataset for the navigation mapper module
+Using Habitat Sim on the Gibson Dataset of pointclouds to generate image dataset for the resnet based navigation mapper module